kevinatown/nini/week3/python_notes.md

 * if - conditional statement that executes some specified code after checking if its expression is True.
 	- else - complements the if statement.
 An if/else pair says: "If this expression is true, run this indented code block; otherwise, run this code after the else statement.
 	- elif - "else if" otherwise, if the following expression is true, do this!

-## Functions
-* header - includes the 'def' keyword, the name of the function, and any parameters the function requires.
-Here's an example:
-* optional comment - explains what the function does
-* body - describes the procedures the function carries out.
-The body is indented, just like conditional statements.

 ## Date and time